 About the course

-In this course you will learn how different types of parallel computers are built up and how they work.
+In this course, you will learn how different types of parallel computers are built up and how they work.
 Parallel algorithms for fundamental computational problems are presented.
-Important questions related to this are if there are parallelism inherently in a particular algorithm, or if reformulation of the algorithm can increase the parallelism.
+Important questions related to this are if there is parallelism inherently in a particular algorithm, or if reformulation of the algorithm can increase the parallelism.
 A good part of the course is hands-on parallel programming using programming models such as MPI (Message Passing Interface).